The Best New York Road Trip : Starting in NYC

 New York Road Trip : The Hamptons & Montauk

 Montauk is on the tip of Long Island and is about two and a half hours away from the city (driving).
-You can take the train into the Hamptons and get to Montauk that way.
+You can take the train into the Hamptons and get to Montauk that way as well.
 As far as the Hamptons, the Hamptons are the entire area that make up the end of Long Island, while Montauk is a specific beach in the Hamptons.
-This is a great weekend trip or 3 day road trip from New York to take to in the summer from NYC.
-There are a ton of fun beaches and places to go out too, that you can find here.
+This is a great weekend trip or 3 day road trip from New York City to take to in the summer.
+There are a ton of fun beaches and places to go out to as well, that you can find here.

 New York Road Trip : Cape May

-Okay, onto another beachy destination, Cape May.
+Okay, onto another beach destination, Cape May.
 Cape May is actually located in New Jersey on the Jersey shore.
 However, it is the “nicer” part of the Jersey shore.
 It is again about a two and a half hour drive from NYC.
-However, it is south compared to the Hamptons, which are east.
-This is another great 3 day road trip from New York to take in the summer from the city, if you have a car.
-As there is no public transportation from the city to get to Cape May.
-Here are some great things to do in Cape May.
+However, Cape May is south whereas the Hamptons, are to the east of NYC.
+This is another great 3 day road trip from NYC or outside of the city, to take in the summer, if you have a car.
+As there is no public transportation from the city to Cape May.
+Here are some great things to do in Cape May if you decide to go.

 New York Road Trip : Pocono Mountains

-The Pocono Mountains are only a little over an hour and a half away from New York City by driving.
+The Pocono Mountains are a little over an hour and a half away from NYC by car.
 And only a little over 2 hours from Long Island (depending on where you are driving from).
-There are many different towns you can stay at in the Poconos, but I think Lake Harmony is the best.
-Some of the major towns in the Poconos are Blakeslee, Stroudsburg, and Split Rock, Pennsylvania.
+The Poconos are located in Pennsylvania and there are many different towns you can stay in at the Poconos.
+However, I think Lake Harmony is the best.
+Some of the major towns in the Poconos are Blakeslee, Stroudsburg, and Split Rock.
 Lake Harmony is in the the southwestern part of the Poconos.
 There are two nice ski resorts nearby, Big Boulder and Jack Frost.
 Also, there’s a couple different state parks nearby, Jim Thorpe, Hickory Run, and LeHigh Gorge State Parks.
-Also, the Tannerville Outlets are closeby.
+In addition, the Tannerville Outlets are close-by.

 Some other great Poconos Resorts to ski at are Ski Big Bear is which is farther north.
 Bear Creek Mountain Resort, southern part of the Poconos, close to Breinigsville and Allentown, PA.
-Also, Elk Mountain Ski Resort, another northern resort, closer to Honesdale, PA.
+In addition there is Elk Mountain Ski Resort, another northern resort, closer to Honesdale, PA.
 Lastly, Montage Mountain Resorts is near the middle of the Poconos, closer to Scranton, PA.
 I will say, all these ski mountains are SMALL and have under 50 trails.
 So, I would only go here if you and family/friends are beginner skiers/snowboarders.
-Otherwise, you will get bored fast.
+Otherwise, you will get bored.

 In the summertime, during late May to late September, the best things to are hiking, mountain biking, paint balling, adventure courses, mountain coasters, jet skiing, paddle-boarding, kayaking, and golf.
 A lot of these same activities are offered in the fall time as well.
 Also, apple picking and halloween activities are fun in the Fall time.
-Some other fun winter activities in the area are snowmobiling, indoor water parks (Great Wolf Lodge & H2O), tubbing, ice skating, and shopping at the Tannerville Outlets, are all fun things to do.
+Some other fun winter activities in the area are snowmobiling, indoor water parks (Great Wolf Lodge & H2O), tubbing, and ice skating.

 {Related Post : Everything You Need to Know About the Pocono Mountains}